Use by Different Stakeholders

 All healthcare decision makers require (and deserve) high-quality evidence on treatment benefits and costs to make coverage decisions, negotiate prices, and guide treatment discussions.

 And yet different decision makers face diverse decision contexts.
 For instance, some cover or treat very sick populations, while others address the needs of patients with milder, earlier-stage disease.
 Some care exclusively about health gains compared to costs, while other decision makers factor in adjacent outcomes like workplace productivity.
 Our open-source models provide flexibility to adapt to these different scenarios and needs.

 IVI’s Open-Source Value Platform disease-specific models are demonstrations of a flexible approach to value assessments that can provide customized information to a wide range of stakeholders making many different kinds of decisions over time.

 A Flexible Modeling Approach at the Individual Level

-- Users can decide to consider costs to the health care system alone or include broader societal costs such as effects on patients’ earnings;
+- Users can decide to consider costs to the healthcare system alone or include broader societal costs such as effects on patients’ earnings;

 - Important values such as drug prices can be easily edited;

-Application in Value Assessment
+Applications in Value Assessment